<aside> ℹ️

 cluster-autoscaler.kubernetes.io/safe-to-evict="false"

-Temporarily removing the HPA, then scale a deployment up:
+Temporarily removing the HPA, then manually scale one of the apps’ deployment up:

 kubectl delete hpa coffeeshop-frontend-hpa